gfx-rs/wgpu/README.md

 have compilers to target SPIR-V. All of these shader languages can be used with any backend, we will handle all of the conversion.
 Additionally, support for these shader inputs is not going away.

-While WebGPU does not support any shader language other than WGSL, we will automatically convert your non-WGSL shaders if you're running on WebGPU.
+While WebGPU does not support any shading language other than WGSL, we will automatically convert your non-WGSL shaders if you're running on WebGPU.

 WGSL is always supported by default, but GLSL and SPIR-V need features enabled to compile in support.